The Replacement Killers: Plot

 Lee finds Coburn when she returns to her destroyed office.
 Having been made aware that the Triads are involved, Coburn wants out, but Lee forces her to finish her original task of creating a forged passport.
 Traveling with Coburn, and with the two "replacement killers" in pursuit, Lee gets pictures from a photo booth and phones Alan, who offers the use of his passport.
 When Lee arrives at the temple, he discovers that Alan has been tortured to the point of death.
 Alan tells Lee that his family was moved to Canton—but he told his torturers they were in Shanghai.
 Lee has little more than 24 hours before his family is found.
 The monk gives Lee his passport before dying in his arms.

-Holed up in a hotel, Coburn finishes altering Allan's passport for Lee.
+Holed up in a hotel, Coburn finishes altering Alan's passport for Lee.
 The two exchange stories, and Coburn becomes sympathetic to Lee.
 Feeling compelled to stop the killing of Zedkov's son before leaving the country, Lee forces one of Wei's men to reveal the plan, which is to kill Stevie while he and his father are at a movie festival inside a cinema.
 Lee and Coburn, who insists on helping, arrive barely in time to prevent Ryker and Collins from killing the boy, and Ryker is killed by Lee in the subsequent gunfight.

 Concerned that Lee and Coburn will make their way back to his base of operations, Wei makes plans to flee the country and hunt down Lee's mother and sister himself.
 However, when two guards open the main gate for Wei and his entourage to leave in a limo, Lee is just outside.
-He launches a two-handed handgun assault while Coburn surfaces moments later, driving a truck through the melee, incapacitating Michael, and later killing him.
+He launches a two-handed handgun assault while Coburn surfaces moments later, driving a truck through the melee, incapacitating Kogan, and later killing him.
 When Collins fires from a high perch on Lee and Coburn, Lee soon outflanks Collins, killing him from behind.
 Finally, Lee corners Wei on a fire escape platform.
 Though both men have emptied their guns, Lee is first to reload.
-Wei promises Lee that the boy and Lee's family will still die, but Lee replies, "Not in your lifetime," and kills him.
+Wei promises Lee that the boy and Lee's family will still die, but Lee replies, "Not in your lifetime", and kills him.
 Though Zedkov arrives before Lee and Coburn can get away, he lets them go, taking only their guns.